 Question #6 in Component 2 of the Maintenance of Certification Process asks: Explain the impact of your teaching on student learning.
 Cite specific examples from the video recording and identify what they illustrate.

-The example below from my EC-Gen Standard IV (Listening & Speaking) standards and my state’s 2nd grade ELA Communication standards should serve as a visual to help you see how to think about planning with the standards, broader context and goals in mind.
+The example below from my EC-Gen Standard IV (Listening & Speaking) standards and my state’s 2nd grade ELA Communication standards should serve as a visual to help you see how to think about creating a lesson plan format with the standards, broader context, and goals in mind.